The Latin American Cinemateca of Los Angeles Presents:

 Submissions Are Now Closed

 We would like to extend our sincerest thanks to all the talented filmmakers who submitted their work to this year's LACLA Student Film Festival.
-The submission period is now officially closed, and our selection panel is in the process of curating a dynamic and diverse festival program from the impressive array of entries received.
+The submission period is now officially closed.

 Stay tuned for the announcement of our festival lineup.